akanadocs/docs-test/sp/performance-tuning.md

 #### <a name="os-file-handles"></a>Configuring OS File Handles

-On *nix operating systems, every inbound and outbound connection is assigned a file handle.
+On *nix operating systems, every inbound and outbound connection is assigned a file handle (descriptor).
 By default, some systems have a small number of file handles assigned (e.g. 1024) which is insufficient.
 We recommend setting the number of file handles to a minimum of 100000.
 Configuring this differs between operating systems so you should consult with your SysAdmin.
 The following steps are for RedHat systems:

 To get the maximum open files count allowed for the entire system: